Homemade Pizza Pocket

 Directions

-1. Sauté mild Italian sausage, Turkey pepperoni, onion, pepper, mushroom and spinach with a little avocado oil until cooked and soft (4-6min).
+1. Sauté Italian sausage, turkey pepperoni, diced onion, diced pepper, diced mushrooms and spinach with a little avocado oil over medium heat until cooked and the veggies become soft.

-2. Then, pour a few tbsp of Primal Kitchen pizza sauce into the pan and stir to warm it up.
+2. Pour a few tablespoons of Primal Kitchen pizza sauce into the pan and stir to warm it up.

-5. Next, add your pizza pocket to a bento box style lunch box.
+4. Add your pizza pocket to a bento box style lunch box.
 Fill the rest of the compartments with other colorful whole foods, such as grapes, tomatoes, banana, and broccoli.
+Pizza and ranch lover?
+Serve this with a scoop of Primal Kitchen Foods Ranch Dressing.